thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 Currently, in Thanos Query, the discovery of rules APIs happens via Store API's Info method.
 This makes it harder if we ever want to not have a coupling to the Store API (which is already planned for [scalable ruler proposal](https://github.com/thanos-io/thanos/blob/main/docs/proposals/202005_scalable-rule-storage.md)).

 We also require passing two different flags to the Thanos Query component `--store=<address>` and `--rule=<address>`.
-If users use both flags, the Query component performs DNS discovery on often the same address multiple times, this can cause occasional DNS issues as this resolving happens so frequently.
-This is especially confusing when one works and the other doesn't.
+If users use both flags, the Query component performs DNS discovery on often the same address multiple times, which can cause occasional DNS issues as this resolution happens so frequently.
+This is especially confusing when one DNS lookup works and the other doesn't.
 Adding new APIs in the future would exacerbate this issue with DNS requests.

 ### Goals